 - Digital rights management tools could also be used to restrict the distribution of documents, accessing rights, and permissions.

-It is a vulnerability in a system or software that hackers exploit before the vulnerability is patched by scanning devices or software to spot a weakness, create respective tools and then launch the attack.
+This is one of the most common types of cyber security threats or cybersecurity threats and vulnerabilities as it searches for a vulnerability in a system or software that hackers exploit before the vulnerability is patched by scanning devices or software to spot a weakness, create respective tools and then launch the attack.

 When a network vulnerability is identified, there is a time before a patch or solution can be used to fix the issue.
 Within that time-frame, cyber attackers keep exploiting the vulnerability.